InsightSoftwareConsortium/ITK-Wasm/docs/tutorial/hello_pipeline.md

 ## Introduction

 This example introduces the `itk::wasm::Pipeline`.
-An `itk::wasm::Pipeline` transforms elegant standalone C++ command line programs into powerful [WebAssembly](https://webassembly.org/) (Wasm) modules with a simple, efficient interface for execution in the browser, other programming languages, and on the command line.
+An `itk::wasm::Pipeline` transforms elegant standalone C++ command line programs into powerful [WebAssembly](https://webassembly.org/) (wasm) modules with a simple, efficient interface for execution in the browser, other programming languages, and on the command line.

 Make sure to complete the [Hello World!](/tutorial/hello_world) example before you start your Hello Pipeline adventure.